ValdemarOrn/CloudSeed/readme.md

 2. Please read the **[Installation Instructions](https://github.com/ValdemarOrn/CloudSeed/tree/master/Installation%20Instructions)**

-**If you get errors about either "vcruntime140.dll" or "msvcp140.dll", you need to install the Redistributable Runtime as described in the Installation Instructions.**
+**If you get errors about either "vcruntime140.dll" or "msvcp140.dll", you need to install the Microsoft Visual C Runtime Redistributable as described in the Installation Instructions.**

+## System Requirements

+* Microsoft Windows 7, 8, 8.1, 10 or above
+* 64 Bit Processor and operating system (support for 32 bit removes as of v1.0)
+* .NET Framework 4.5.
+This can be installed using the provided installer. **Please make sure to check all the required dependencies on your system.** If you're not sure, leave them checked, the installer will automatically determine whether you already have the required libraries installed.

 ## Documentation

 See the [**Documentation Page**](https://github.com/ValdemarOrn/CloudSeed/tree/master/Documentation) for an overview of the user interface and an explanation of the reverberation kernel.

-## Reverb Kernel Architecture
+## Reverb Kernel Architecture (for developers)

 ![](Documentation/CloudSeed.png)